 Terrence Alsup is a PhD candidate advised by Benjamin Peherstorfer.
 He is interested in uncertainty quantification as well as the intersection of numerical analysis and machine learning.
 His current work is on multi-fidelity methods for importance sampling and applications to Bayesian inverse problems.

-Karina Koval is PhD candidate advised by Georg Stadler.
+Karina Koval obtained her PhD in May of 2021, advised by Georg Stadler.
 Her primary interests include numerical methods, optimization under uncertainty and uncertainty quantification.
-Currently her research involves inverse problems governed by partial differential equations.
+Her research involves inverse problems governed by partial differential equations.
 Here are slides from thesis presentation on "Optimal experimental design for Bayesian inverse problems governed by PDE models with uncertainty with application to subsurface flow and tsunami equations."

 Anthony S Trubiano

 Anthony Trubiano obtained his PhD in May of 2021 under the supervision of Miranda Holmes-Cerfon.
 He is interested in the mathematical modeling of physical systems in various fields of science and the methods of applied and computational mathematics in analyzing them.
 Particular interests include stochastic analysis, statistical mechanics, Monte Carlo methods, and other numerical solution algorithms.
 Here are slides from thesis presentation on "Modeling and Overcoming Thermodynamic-Kinetic Tradeoffs for Self-Assembling Colloidal Chains."
 He will be a postdoc at Brandeis University's MRSEC center starting in the Fall of 2021.

-Rob Webber is a Ph.D. student advised by Jonathan Weare.
+Rob Webber obtained his Ph.D. in May of 2021, advised by Jonathan Weare.
 He studies Monte Carlo methods with applications in atmospheric science, electronic structure theory, molecular dynamics, and linear algebra.
 Here are slides from his thesis defense on the topic of "Non-intrusive Monte Carlo methods for high-dimensional estimation."
 He will be a postdoctoral fellowship at Caltech under the supervision of Joel Tropp starting in the Fall of 2021.